-Fire at Camberley Court motel on Omahu Road in Hastings
+Fire at Camberley Court Motel on Omahu Road in Hastings

-Emergency services have put out a fire at the Camberley Court motel on in Hastings.
+Emergency services have put out a fire at the Camberley Court Motel in Hastings.

 A Fire and Emergency NZ spokesman said two fire trucks were called to the fire, which started in a unit at the motel on Omahu Rd about 11.15am.

-The fire was extinguished at 12.08pm, but firefighters remain at the scene to entinguish hot spots according to the spokesman.
+The fire was extinguished at 12.08pm, but firefighters remained at the scene after that to extinguish hot spots, the spokesman said.

 There appears to have been no injuries.